Skip to content

 • Basic add and get operations -- the default repository handles these.

-• One-off queries in command handlers or application services -- you can access the DAO directly through domain.repository_for(Aggregate)._dao.
+• One-off queries in command handlers or application services -- consider adding a named method to a custom repository instead.

 Note